Akenland/Revival/README.md

 # SMP's Revival
 A 16x medieval fantasy resource pack for Minecraft.
 Originally created by SMP.
 Maintained by the staff of the Akenland server, and conmunity contributions.

 This branch is the **Minecraft 1.12** version of the pack.
-[Download here, for the latest changes.](http://revival.akenland.com/downloads/revival-12.zip)
+[Download here.](https://github.com/Akenland/Revival/releases/latest/download/Revival-12.zip)

 ## External Links
 * [Official Website](https://revival.akenland.com)